 The main function of the small intestine is to break down and absorb nutrients that are needed for the body and to get rid of the unnecessary and/or excess items.
 It also plays a role in the immune system, acting as a barrier to a multitude of flora that inhabits the gut and to make sure no harmful bacteria enter the body.

 The small intestine comes from the primitive gut, which is formed from the endodermal lining.
 The endodermal layer gives rise to the inner epithelial lining of the digestive tract, which is surrounded by the splanchnic mesoderm that makes up the muscular connective tissue and all the other layers of the small intestine.
 The jejunum and ileum come from the midgut.
 The duodenum, on the other hand, is derived from the foregut.

 Villi and crypts make up the lining of the small intestine.
 Originally, the small intestine is lined by cuboidal cells up until the ninth week of gestation, then villi begin to form.
-Crypt formation begin in the tenth to 12th weeks of gestation.
+Crypt formation begin between the 10th to 12th weeks of gestation.

 The arterial blood supply for the small intestine first comes from the celiac trunk and the superior mesenteric artery (SMA).

 The venous blood mimics that of the arterial supply, which coalesces into the superior mesenteric vein (SMV), which then joins with the splenic vein to form the portal vein.